Ichraq00/hadoop-spark-jupyter-workbench/README.md

 -e '/<\/configuration>/i\    <property><name>dfs.datanode.use.datanode.hostname</name><value>true</value></property>' \
 /opt/hadoop-2.8.0/etc/hadoop/hdfs-site.xml
 ```

 This command will remove the old port definitions and add the new ones for the Datanode and Namenode.

-👉Repeat the same steps for `datanote2` and 'datanote3'
+👉Repeat the same steps for `datanote2` and `datanote3`

 3. Restart the Hadoop containers

-After modifying the hdfs-site.xml file, it is necessary to restart the Hadoop services (NameNode and DataNode) to apply the new configurations.
+After modifying the `hdfs-site.xml` file, it is necessary to restart the Hadoop services (NameNode and DataNode) to apply the new configurations.

 👉Restart the NameNode: ```docker restart namenode```
 👉Restart the DataNode: ```docker restart datanode```